balena-io/balena-cli/doc/cli.markdown

 ## deploy &#60;appName&#62; [image]

-Use this command to deploy and optionally build an image to an application.
+Use this command to deploy an image to an application, optionally building it first.

 Usage: deploy <appName> ([image] | --build [--source build-dir])